Online rebranding can have a profound impact on the success of a business. There are terrific examples to support the need to rethink your branding.

 Over the past few years, Fortnite has established itself as one of the most lucrative properties in the world.

 Its ‘freemium’ model has proven an immense success for developer Epic Games and has propelled them to new heights, now hosting internationally watched esports tournaments and announcing their own bespoke launcher for PC.

-The impact it has had, both culturally and financially, is undeniable and many thought the virtual juggernaut would last long into the future.
+The impact is undeniable, although many thought the virtual juggernaut would last long into the future.

 Fortnite Rocks Gamers

 What’s interesting is that the game as we now know it radically different than the original released four years ago.

 In fact, it had a massive rebranding not too long ago, moving from a paid, co-operative format to a free-to-play model where there was a much bigger emphasis on competitive play.

 It piggybacked off the success of the ‘battle royal’ movement; a trend of titles that a set number of players would fight in a ‘last man standing’ competition.

 With no paywall, Fortnite became the default for fans of the genre.